romanchechyotkin/pg_doorman/BENCHMARKS.md

 ## Disclaimer:

-Tests **always** lie :) And I would recommend that you test it yourself and verify the results on your own application.
-But the current benchmarks provided here are intended to give you an idea of the approximate figures.
+Benchmarks **always** lie you :) WE would recommend that you bench application with pooler yourself and verify the results.
+The current benchmarks provided here are intended to give you an idea of the approximate figures.
-In addition to being fast, the pooler should also be predictable and error-free.
-While benchmarks may not provide a real-world experience, they can reveal some potential drawbacks.
+In addition to being fast, the Pooler should also be predictable and error-free.
+While benchmarks may not provide a real-world experience, they can reveal some potential problems.

 ## Smoke perf test